MURDriverless/MUR_Docker/readme.md

 Run `sudo make` to build

 ## Usage
-As the docker image is based off of Nvidia's CUDA/cuDNN images, an Nvidia GPU is required as well as the latest GPU driver and the [Nvidia docker toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+The docker image is based off of Nvidia's cudagl images, development with CUDA will require an Nvidia GPU, the lastest GPU driver and the [Nvidia docker toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) on the host machine.
+Machines without an Nvidia GPU should still be able to run and develop non CUDA based code.

+A compiled docker image is hosted on docker hub under [murauto/mur_dev_stack](https://hub.docker.com/r/murauto/mur_dev_stack).

+### Simplified Docker launcher script
+Refer to [https://github.com/MURDriverless/mur_docker_launcher](https://github.com/MURDriverless/mur_docker_launcher), for a simplified launcher script to automate launching of the docker images.
+### Manual Method
 First allow X clients from any hosts to connect with,

 `xhost +`